DataDog/build-plugins/packages/tests/README.md

 Once you have your plugin ready, you can test it in two ways, both are not exclusive.

-The **unit** way, where you test each functions individually, verifying that given an input you get the expected output.<br/>
+The **unit** way, where you test each function individually, verifying that given an input you get the expected output.<br/>
 This doesn't need much explanation as it is pretty straight-forward.

 Or the **integration** way, which will test the plugin within the whole ecosystem, but is a bit more involved to setup correctly.<br/>